Key takeaways:

 • Weather sealing

-Remember you must also budget for installation fees and possible service connection costs.
-A VoIP adapter costs $180 while cellular service connection plans range from $1,200 to $1,700.
+Remember to also budget for installation fees and possible service connection costs.
+A VoIP adapter costs $180, while cellular service connection plans range from $1,200 to $1,700.

 Read the full Doorking telephone entry system review »